West End, Florida: West End Community Image

 The West End community image, created by artist Stephen Gamson, features a whimsical depiction of an outdoor family scene highlighting the area's unique character and proximity to the Everglades.
 Miami-Dade County Commissioner Juan C. Zapata is unveiling a colorful new community image to promote the West End as a place for fun families, friendly neighbors, and fit residents.

-"The image encompasses our community identity by emphasizing our beautiful parks, family-friendly neighbors and being a gateway to the Everglades," Commissioner Zapata said.

-The image will appear on all branded District 11 materials as well as on display stickers that will be distributed to West End businesses and constituents.
-It also will be featured in the new West End Living mobile app.

-Stephen Gamson is an internationally acclaimed American artist of the Communication Age.
-His unique style is easily recognized for bold colors, iconic symbols and mass appeal.

-In addition to the community image, the West End has recently become the first community in the state of Florida to wrap a Florida Power and Light utility box.
-The design featured on the wrapping is by local artist Michelle Weinberg.